yellowing/autolabyrinthine/notes.md

 	all "places" (wall, floor, stairs) are defined here, too some places have special attributes (e.g. stairs have a map)
-	note: because the display is DOM-based, the actual appearance of things is defined in CSS
+	note: because the display is DOM-based, the actual appearance of things is defined in CSS. this is kinda handy for prototyping, if you don't mind CSS.

 display: